smartcontractkit/functions-hardhat-starter-kit/README.md

 Once the contract is registered for upkeep, check the latest response or error with the commands `npx hardhat functions-read --network network_name_here --contract contract_address_here`.
 Note that you can also pause and unpause your Automation Upkeep using the web app's UI.

 4. For debugging, use the command `npx hardhat functions-check-upkeep --network network_name_here --contract contract_address_here` to see if Automation needs to call _performUpkeep_.
 If this call returns `false` then the upkeek interval has not yet passed and `performUpkeep` will not execute.

+You can also attach a listener to a Subscription ID by updating the `network` and `subId` variables in `listen.js` and then running `node index.js` from the repo root.

-After each update intervale, you can also manually trigger a request by using the command `npx hardhat functions-perform-upkeep --network network_name_here --contract contract_address_here`.
+Once the listener is running (and after each update interval), you can also manually trigger a request by using the command `npx hardhat functions-perform-upkeep --network network_name_here --contract contract_address_here`.
+If your DON hosted secrets have not been expired and the JS source does not throw errors during execution, you will see the result of the computation printed to your console.

 # Gas Spikes